giantswarm/docs/src/content/getting-started/create-workload-cluster/index.md

 ## Step 2: Template and create the workload cluster

+First, please choose a name for the new workload cluster.
+We recommend you choose a naming scheme suiting your organization, and then stick to it.

+- The maximum cluster name length is 20 characters.
+- Letters, digits and dashes are allowed.
+Dashes are not possible at beginning or end.
+- For example, `dev-eu-central-1-a`, `dev-a`, `prod-b`, `ecommerce-dev-eu`, `prod-us` or `staging01` are all valid names.
+- The cluster name will be part of domain names such as `api.<cluster name>.<base domain>` (for instance: `api.mycluster.eu-west-1.aws.gigantic.io` or `ingress.mycluster.mycompany.com`).
+Since DNS records can normally be resolved publically by anyone, you should avoid encoding sensitive information into the cluster name (`mycluster` in our examples).
+- Clusters can't be renamed after creation.
+- Within one management cluster, all workload cluster names must be unique, even across namespaces.
+This is so that tooling and operators can look up workload clusters by their unique name without the chance of confusion.
+- We recommend specifying a cluster name explicitly using the `--name` parameter, as in the below instructions.
+If you really want a randomly-generated name, you can instead use `--generate-name`.

 You will now create resources with `kubectl gs`.
 In particular, this tutorial uses the `kubectl gs template` command to create valid YAML for each resource.
+The templating commands do not immediately create the cluster – the resulting YAML manifest must be applied in order to create the cluster.
 Alternatively, the Web UI provides a visual way to create clusters.

-First, template a cluster ([command reference]({{< relref "/use-the-api/kubectl-gs/template-cluster" >}})):
+You can template a cluster ([command reference]({{< relref "/use-the-api/kubectl-gs/template-cluster" >}})) as follows:

 {{< tabs >}}
 {{< tab id="cluster-vintage-azure" for-impl="vintage_azure" >}}